 - It delivers uncomplicated tools to produce the app construction and the framework does not offer a handy structure.

-- The boiler plate code has to be transcribed.
+- The boilerplate code has to be transcribed.

 When and when not to use Backbone Js

 It is a good choice for building single-page, small and simple web applications.
 It can also be used in building large projects as it keeps app logic separated from the user interface.
-It is recommended to consider some other choices for front end frameworks as it is decreasing in popularity nowadays.
+It is recommended to consider some other choices for front-end frameworks as it is decreasing in popularity nowadays.

-Uber, Pinterest and Tumbler uses it.
+Uber, Pinterest and Tumbler use it.

 Ember resembles Angular in terms of component-based functionality and two-way data binding.
-It was developed in 2011 to handle the growing demands of modern day technologies.
+It was developed in 2011 to handle the growing demands of modern-day technologies.
 Multifaceted web and mobile applications can be built using ember and its effective design will handle all the concerns.
 The developer community is trivial despite it being new and unexplored.
 The framework is quite a challenging web UI framework owing to its conventional and rigid structure.